vmayoral/beagle-ros/README.md

 The MIT License (MIT)

-Copyright (c) 2013 Víctor Mayoral Vilches
+Copyright (c) 2013 Víctor Mayoral Vilches.
 Mentored by Koen Kooi.

 Permission is hereby granted, free of charge, to any person obtaining a copy